gatsbyjs/gatsby/packages/gatsby-recipes/README.md

 ##### props

 - **path** path to the file that should be created.
 The path is local to the root of the Node.js project (where the package.json is)
 - **content** URL to the content that should be written to the path.
-Eventually we'll support directly putting content here after some fixees to MDX.
+Eventually we'll support directly putting content here after some fixes to MDX.

 > Note that this content is stored in a [GitHub gist](https://gist.github.com/).
 When linking to a gist you'll want to click on the "Raw" button and copy the URL from that page.